saurabhnegi2306/capstone_project1/README.md

 ---

-# 📂 Verify Manifest Files
+# 📂 Verify Manifest Files ( From Control Plane Node )

 SSH into the Control Plane node and verify the copied manifests.